trufae/aiblog/src/think-tag.md

 ## Introduction

-The <think> tag is a powerful feature that can be used in system prompts to guide reasoning models in structured thinking, step-by-step problem-solving, and better contextual understanding.
+The &lt;think&gt; tag is a powerful feature that can be used in system prompts to guide reasoning models in structured thinking, step-by-step problem-solving, and better contextual understanding.
 By strategically placing this tag, prompt engineers can enhance the quality and relevance of AI-generated responses.
-This document explores the various techniques for using the <think> tag, when to use them, and provides practical examples.
+This document explores the various techniques for using the &lt;think&gt; tag, when to use them, and provides practical examples.

-## Understanding the Tag
+## The Think Tag

-The <think> tag is primarily used to encourage the model to break down its reasoning process in a structured manner before responding to a user query.
+The &lt;think&gt; tag is primarily used to encourage the model to break down its reasoning process in a structured manner before responding to a user query.
 It serves as an internal guidance mechanism, ensuring that the model follows logical steps before providing an answer.

 Key Benefits: